andySigler/nodela/README.md

 A browser-based interface for quickly sending Eagle PCB designs to the Roland-MODELA milling machine.

 This version requires being run on a Window's PC, with the Roland-MODELA drivers already installed.
-Using the MODELA without any drivers requires further research, and please contact me if you have any helpful information on this.
+Using the MODELA without any drivers requires further research.
+Please contact me if you have any helpful information on this.

 ###Installation